AdamKyle/flare/resources/info/kingdoms/section-1.md

 You won’t see their kingdom on the map, but this button indicates you found someone’s kingdom and can attack it.
 More on that in the [Attacking a kingdom]() section.

+## Embezzling

+When it comes to embezzling the gold from your kingdom, you can click the treasury link at the top of the kingdom management window.
+From here you can embezzle any amount of treasure that you currently have which accumulates per hour.

+Every time you embezzle, regardless of how much, your kingdom will loose 15% morale.
+If your kingdom is at or below the 15% morale threshold or has no treasure to embezzle you will not be able to embezzle from your kingdom.

+If your kingdom is taken, by another player, your treasury will be lost.
+That does not mean the other player will gain that treasure.
+Instead the treasure is considered lost and will reset to 0.

 ## Additional Tips

 - Settling one kingdom is free, settling additional kingdoms cost 10,000 gold per kingdom you own.
 For example, if you have 5 kingdoms, your 6th will cost 50,000 gold.
 If you don’t have the gold, you can Attack other kingdoms, reduce their morale to 0 and send in a special unit called a “settler” who will settle the kingdom.
 See [Attacking a kingdom]().